-Three people have been confirmed dead, while four others have sustained varying degrees of injuries after a fuel tanker caught fire and burned vehicles and motorcycles at Ntoaso near Nsawam on the Accra–Kumasi Highway on Saturday morning.
+Three people have been confirmed dead, while 12 others sustained varying degrees of injuries after a fuel tanker carrying about 54,000 litres of petrol caught fire and burned five other vehicles and four motorcycles at Ntoaso near Nsawam on the Accra–Kumasi Highway on Saturday morning.

 The injured persons, including the tanker driver, were rushed to the Nsawam Government Hospital for treatment.

-Sources indicate that six (6) of them suffered severe burns and have been referred to the Koforidua Government Hospital for intensive care.
+Sources indicate that eight (8) of them suffered severe burns and have been referred to the Koforidua Government Hospital for intensive care.

 According to a report filed by journalist Daniel Bampoe, the fuel tanker which was from and heading towards Kumasi developed a mechanical fault and stopped along the highway.